subframe7536/typesafe-electron-ipc/README.md

 ## typesafe electron ipc

-auto generate typesafe ipc functions for electron
+typesafe wrapper for IPC in Electron

 ### install